Azure/azure-iot-sdks/c/doc/devbox_setup.md

 ```
 Use the **master** branch to ensure you fetch the latest release version.

+If case, you want to pull latest code on **develop** branch you can use following command

+`git clone -b develop --recursive https://github.com/Azure/azure-iot-sdks.git azure-iot-develop`

 2. Open a shell and navigate to the folder **c/build_all/linux** in your local copy of the repository.

 3. Run the `./setup.sh` script to install the prerequisite packages and the dependent libraries.

 4. Run the `./build.sh` script.

-This script uses **cmake** to make a folder called "cmake" in your home directory and generates a makefile.
-The script then builds the solution and runs the tests.
+This script uses **cmake** to make a folder called "c/cmake/iotsdk_linux" and generates necessary makefiles.
+The script then builds the solution and runs the unit tests

+Below are some of the build options you can use

+`./build.sh --options` : List available options

+`./build.sh --skip-unittests`: Skip unit test in case you want just quickly build samples

+ `./build.sh --use-websockets`:  Enables the support for AMQP over WebSockets

+ `./build.sh --use-websockets --skip-unittests` : Skip unit tests and include AMQP over WebSockets sample

+ `./build.sh -cl -g`: Build debug build

-> Note: Every time you run `build.sh`, it deletes and then recreates the "cmake" folder in your home directory.
+> Note: Every time you run `build.sh`, it deletes and then recreates the "cmake" folder under c folder.

 > Note: You will not be able to run the samples until you configure them with a valid IoT Hub device connection string.
 For more information, see [Run sample on Linux](../../doc/get_started/linux-desktop-c.md).